2015-2016 Undergraduate & Graduate Catalog

 We're so glad you have decided to join our community of Lakers for a Lifetime.

-There is a spirit at Grand Valley that bonds students, faculty, staff, and alumni.
+There is a spirit at Grand Valley that bonds students, faculty members, staff members, and alumni.
 You'll discover it in our campus traditions.
 You'll find it in our classrooms and corridors.
 You'll carry it with you as you go through life.
 It is this bond, this spirit, which makes you a Laker for a Lifetime.